Canals, Space Cakes, & People Watching in Amsterdam

 Slightly impulsive.

-Amsterdam Feels Young
+Amsterdam Feels Playful

 Not because everyone there is young.

-Because the city itself feels playful.
+Because the city itself is.

-Bikes flying past you in every direction.
+Bikes flying past in every direction.

 People drinking wine beside canals in the middle of the afternoon.

-Music drifting out of cafés at night.
+Music drifting out of cafés long after sunset.

 Stopping for fries.

-The city rewards curiosity more than structure.
+Amsterdam rewards curiosity far more than efficiency.

 Tiny boutiques.